Attack Objects and Object Groups for IDP Policies

 Attack Pattern

 Attack patterns are signatures of the attacks you want to detect.
 A signature is a pattern that always exists within an attack; if the attack is present, so is the signature.
 To create the attack pattern, you must first analyze the attack to detect a pattern (such as a segment of code, a URL, or a value in a packet header), then create a syntactical expression that represents that pattern.
 You can also negate a pattern.
-Negating a pattern means that the attack is considered matched if the pattern defined in the attack does not match the specified pattern.
+The system considers the attack as matched when the pattern defined in the attack does not match the specified, negated pattern.

-Pattern negation is supported for packet, line, and application based contexts only and not for stream and normalized stream contexts.
+IDP supports pattern negation only for packet, line, and application-based contexts, not for stream and normalized stream contexts.

 Protocol-Specific Parameters